College: Arts and Sciences

-- One course in general introductory linguistics
+- one course in general introductory linguistics

-- One advanced course in a foreign language beyond the college requirements or a linguistics field methods course
+- one advanced course in a foreign language beyond the college requirements or a linguistics field methods course

-- Six linguistics courses that introduce students to the main subfields of linguistics from phonetics, syntax, phonology, historical linguistics, sociolinguistics, psycholinguistics, field methods and semantics
+- six linguistics courses that introduce students to the main subfields of linguistics from phonetics, syntax, phonology, historical linguistics, sociolinguistics, psycholinguistics, field methods and semantics

-- Four linguistics or related courses, to be chosen in consultation with a faculty advisor
+- four linguistics or related courses, to be chosen in consultation with a faculty advisor

 The Department of Linguistics offers opportunities for students to learn about linguistics-related fields outside of the classroom.
 Students are encouraged to participate in two general types of internships for course credit: research internships and non-research internships.
 A research intern typically works with faculty and graduate students as a research assistant on an existing project in the Department of Linguistics.
-A non-research intern generally works at an organization or business off-campus completing or assisting others in linguistic related projects.
+A non-research intern generally works at an organization or business off campus completing or assisting others in linguistic-related projects.
 Interns gain valuable work experience, learn about other languages and cultures, and are able to explore opportunities existing in the field.

 Topics in research-related internships have included studies on intonation in Spanish and Portuguese, dialect patterns in Ohio, vowel production in Canadian English, conversational analysis and computer-aided second language teaching.
 Non-research internships have been completed at the Columbus Literacy Council, the Department of Youth Services Legal Division, the Ohio Historical Society and the Deaf Services Center.

 Ohio State boasts one of the best linguistics programs in the nation; many students of linguistics go on to pursue graduate degrees.
 Through its emphasis on critical thinking, analytic skills and language, a major in linguistics is designed to provide excellent preparation for graduate work in related disciplines such as cognitive psychology, anthropology, philosophy, speech pathology and computer science.
-The study of linguistics allows students to consider careers in such fields as scientific or scholarly research, computing, communications, law, teaching English as a second language and foreign service.
+The study of linguistics allows students to consider careers in fields such as scientific or scholarly research, computing, communications, law, teaching English as a second language, and foreign service.